BF-FrontEnd-class-2025/Group3-Intro/members/emilia-12.README.md

-# This is Emilia's bio for the project
+# This is Emilia's bio for the group3 project

 ## Hello

-This is the text for the group project
+This is the text for the group3 project